Samagra-Development/docs/docs/Android Profile Mangement Module.md

 4. Users can reset the password for the application via OTP that will be sent to the user’s registered number.

-## 2. Setting up Profile Module into your Application
+## 2. Set Up Module In Main Application

-### 2.1 Integrating the module into the Mobile Application
+### 2.1 Integrate Module

 2.1.1 Unzip the github project to a folder.
 You can find the github repository at this link.
 (Insert repo. link here).
-Download it as zip locally and then unzip the root directory.<br/><br/>
+Download it as zip locally and then unzip the root directory.

 2.1.2 Launch Android Studio.
-Open the main project where you are to integrate these modules.<br/><br/>
+Open the main project where you are to integrate these modules.

-2.1.3 If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the notifications_module later, using the following steps.<br/><br/>
+2.1.3 If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the notifications_module later, using the following steps.

 2.1.4 Click on your app module.
 Select New Module Option -> Select Import Android Library -> Go to the downloaded project directory -> Select the module, sync your gradle.
-In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.<br/><br/>
+In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.

-2.1.5 Please follow the same steps for the integration of **user_profile** module.Sync your gradle.<br/><br/>
+2.1.5 Please follow the same steps for the integration of **user_profile** module.Sync your gradle.

-2.1.6 In your module's `build.gradle`, add the following code snippet and run the `gradle-sync`.<br/><br/>
+2.1.6 In your module's `build.gradle`, add the following code snippet and run the `gradle-sync`.

 ```
 dependencies {